 Have you ever had lawn envy?
 As much as we all want to have a thick, luscious lawn that enhances our home’s curb appeal, it doesn’t always seem attainable.
 A well-manicured lawn doesn’t happen overnight - there is a lot of work that homeowners put into tending to their yard that many take pride in.
 One of the top tricks to keeping your lawn in pristine condition is consistent and thorough weed removal and prevention.

-In this guide, we'll tell you everything you need to know, including how to kill weeds, how to DIY natural weed killers, the types of weeds in grass, and more tips on how to protect your garden and lawn.
+In this guide, we'll tell you everything you need to know, including how to kill weeds, the types of weeds in grass, and more tips on how to protect your garden and lawn.

 Grass weeds are not only a nuisance and an eyesore, but these invasive pests can also put the health of your lawn at risk.
 Weeds compete with your grass to flourish by stealing natural resources from grass, such as soil nutrients.
 Trust us, you don't want these weeds to overtake your grass.
 Not only are they tough to remove in the first place, but they can also quickly grow out of control and become overwhelming.

 Grass weeds can also keep you and your loved ones from enjoying the outdoors, which is just one more reason to kill weeds from the get-go.
 Grass weeds have so many seeds easily blown through the wind that frequently contribute to pollen allergies.
 To make sure your guests can keep their sneezing and uncomfortable allergies at bay, stay tuned to see how you can achieve a manicured lawn without annoying weeds.

 Out-of-control grass weeds can result in a deteriorated state of grass health, which is why it's essential to engage in weed removal consistently.
 Along with natural weed killers, consistent weed removal is your best bet to get your lawn back once grass weeds have taken over.